Cloud 101: What Is Cloud Computing Technology?

 Cloud computing delivers services such as data storage, security, networking, software applications, and business intelligence via the internet on a subscription basis.

 As you explore the world of cloud computing, you will want to be familiar with some of the terms, definitions, and choices you have in cloud computing.
 Here you will find an assortment of pertinent information, including explanations of terms such as SaaS, PaaS, IaaS, public cloud, private cloud, hybrid cloud, and how they differ.
 The cloud does offer a lot of benefits and we will briefly review those first.

 Benefits of cloud computing

 - Reliable: Secure, safe, and available.
 Get 24×7 cloud system access from anywhere with excellent response time.
 Run on secure servers with a staff of full-time security experts.
 Know that your data is redundant and remotely backed up.

 - Flexible: Get the computing power you need when you need it.
 Add or reduce servers, networking, or storage.
 Get new users on board instantly.
 Expand to new geographies.
 All done fast and easy.

 - Financial: Only pay for what you need.
 No up-front financial expenses for hardware or facilities.
 Reduce IT staff time used to maintain and upgrade the systems.
 Instead, invest your funds and people in revenue-generating projects.

 - Up to date: Always have the latest version of the platform, database, and software applications.
-Plus, take advantage of emerging technologies such as machine learning (ML), artificial intelligence (AI), Internet of Things (IoT), etc. Always stay up to date on the latest innovations.
+Plus, take advantage of emerging technologies such as machine learning (ML), artificial intelligence (AI), Internet of Things (IoT), and more.
+Always stay up to date on the latest innovations.

 Types of cloud computing services